- Running an e-commerce site is much easier if you use an e-commerce platform or shopping cart software.

 Operating an e-commerce shop is a great way to reach a broad customer base and generate sales, whether you’re just starting out or have an existing retail business, and e-commerce software makes it easier to do that.
 These cloud-based software application can help you open your online shop, manage inventory, process payments and handle logistics.
 Deciding which e-commerce platforms is right for you comes down to the size of your business and your budget.

-Editor's note: Looking for the right e-commerce website design service for your business?
+Editor’s note: Looking for the right tools to help build your business website?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 What is ecommerce software?